 “If you wish, master.”

-He sighed, but still placed the phone in her small hands where even slight weight came with tremors.
+He sighed, but still placed the phone in her small hands where even slight weight came with tremor.
 Aeris looked down at the gaunt, hollow face, blinking her haunting green eyes.
 Confused as to why the image didn’t mimic before she realized it wasn’t a mirror.
 Her face had been caught so still in the screen, but she could’ve been viewing a stranger.
 A sudden spasm jolted her wrists, and the phone went plummeting down.
 Sephiroth caught it with barely a glance, but Aeris let loose a high cry.

 “Aeris, sweet flower, I’m not going to hurt you.”
 Sephiroth closed her again in his arms.
 Clearing damp tendrils from her face, he wiped away tears with his thumb.
 “I will never beat you, little one.
 There’s nothing you can do to ‘make me’ commit such an atrocity just as you did nothing before.
 They chose to hurt you.”
-He held up his phone to her slightly split lids.
+He held up his phone to her parted fingers.
 “Do you think this device matters to me compared to your wellbeing?
 What do I care?
 It can be replaced.
 Your little hands concern me more.”
 He took them both, their frailness apparent, their shaking a plea for mercy.
 “No one will ever hurt you again.
 You were not meant for such abuse.
 No one deserves what you bore.”

 Her breathing came too rapidly to register the silk sheaf on her face.

 “You’re not going to strike me in anger, great master?”